 for the mouth of the Lord has spoken.’

-3. A difference between Luke and Isaiah is that Isaiah refers to the “glory of the Lord” being revealed and seen, while Luke refers to the “salvation of God” being seen.
+2. In addition to the referent of the phrase “In the wilderness” (see my note in v.4 above) another difference between Luke’s quote and Isaiah’s is that Isaiah refers to the “glory of the Lord” being revealed and seen, while Luke refers to the “salvation of God” being seen.

 Reflection: “All flesh shall see the salvation of God”